Computer Science Degree

 The Computer Science degree program is designed to introduce students to a wide range of problems and how to implement solutions to these problems as programs; it also provides a strong foundation for students who may wish to continue their studies in a graduate program.
 Graduates will be proficient in developing computer software to solve problems in a wide variety of contexts.
 The program leads to a Bachelor of Science in Computer Science.
 Our spring 2019 graduates are 100% employed at the following companies: Deloitte, United States Patent Trade Office, Leidos, CGI Federal, Tenn.
-Department of Treasury, and NetServices Inc. Furthermore, our program is accredited by ABET, Inc., placing Shippensburg University among 30 Pennsylvania colleges and universities that have ABET-accredited programs and one of 20 that include computer science programs.
+Department of Treasury, and NetServices Inc. Furthermore, our program is accredited by ABET, Inc., placing Shippensburg University among 30 Pennsylvania colleges and universities that have ABET-accredited programs and one of 17 that include computer science programs.
 Refer to the ABET Accreditation and Program Objectives and Student Outcome links below for additional information about ABET.

 The program consists of a number of required courses and concentrations.
 Students will generally choose a concentration in their sophomore or junior year.
 Concentrations currently available are Artificial Intelligence, Computer Graphics, Computer Science Applications, and Secondary Field.
 In addition, the department offers a selection of advanced topics from which students may choose electives.